opnsense/docs/source/history/thefork.rst

 Community
 ---------
 A thriving community can only exist when people are willing to share.
 We want to make it easier for people to join and help to build the community.
-With pfSense this has been rather difficult as the tools to build it are difficult to use and often do not work in the first few attempts.
-And since 2014 year they are not freely available any more, you need to apply for access with ESF.
+With pfSense, this has been rather difficult, as the tools to build it are difficult to use and often do not work in the first few attempts.
+And since 2014 they are not freely available any more, you need to apply for access with ESF.
 We believe a good open source project has nothing to hide so access to the sources should be there for all.
-It will remain a mystery why ESF made that move as commit rights and read rights are totally different.
+It will remain a mystery why ESF made that move, as commit rights and read rights are totally different.

 ..
 Note::